vacammar/display-angular-app-version/README.md

 ## Increment app version

-A nice feature, that allow to auto increment the application version in the build phase can be made with the configuration of the `prebuild` phase:
+A nice feature, that allow to auto increment the application version in the build phase can be made with the configuration of the `prebuild` phase into [package.json](package.json) file:

 ```json
 {